creachadair/taskgroup/README.md

 the other hand, creating two full groups is overkill, since we only need one additional goroutine.

-To handle such cases, the `Solo` type is helpful:
+To handle such cases, the `Single` constructor is helpful: It manages a single background goroutine with a separate wait:

 ```go
 var total int